Colonisation of Hokkaido: Edo period

-From 1799 to 1806, the shogunate engaged in a process of consolidation where they took direct control of southern Hokkaido.
+From 1799 to 1806, the shogunate engaged in a process of consolidation where they took direct control of southern Hokkaido, believing that the Matsumae were unable to resist Russian expansion in the far east.
 The shogunate chose to move the seat of the government in Ezochi from Matsumae to Hakodate in 1802.
 Japan proclaimed sovereignty over Sakhalin in 1807, and in 1809 Mamiya Rinzō claimed that it was in fact an island and not attached to the Asian mainland.
 From 1801, the shogunate began taking registries of the Ainu in Hokkaido, eventually compiling extensive records of families, employment histories and relations, and their level of conformity to Yamato social standards.
 As part of this consolidation, the shogunate also eased restrictions on Yamato Japanese moving to Hokkaido, and during this period, Ainu women were often separated from their husbands and either subjected to rape or forcibly married to Yamato Japanese men.
+For those who were married, if they resisted their husbands were sometimes killed.
 Meanwhile, Ainu men were deported to merchant subcontractors for five- and ten-year terms of service.
 Policies of family separation and assimilation, combined with the impact of introduced diseases such as smallpox and venereal diseases, caused the Ainu population to drop significantly in the early 19th century.
 In the 18th century, there were 80,000 Ainu, but by 1868, there were only about 15,000 Ainu in Hokkaido, 2,000 in Sakhalin, and around 100 in the Kuril Islands.
 Also during this later phase of the Edo period, Ainu remains were taken without consent to be studied and racialised by both Yamato and English researchers.

 Despite their growing influence in the area in the early 19th century as a result of these policies, the Tokugawa shogunate was unable to gain a monopoly on Ainu trade with those on the Asian mainland, even by the year 1853.
 Santan traders, commonly interacted with the Ainu people independent of the Japanese government, especially in the northern part of Hokkaido.
 In addition to their trading ventures, Santan traders sometimes kidnapped or purchased Ainu women from Rishiri Island to become their wives.
 This further escalated Japan's presence in the area, as the Tokugawa shogunate believed a monopoly on the Santan trade would better protect the Ainu people from Santan traders.